mohin-io/Decentralized-Autonomous-Hedge-Fund-AI-DAO/FINAL_STATUS.md

 ## 🎯 Executive Summary

-The **AI DAO Hedge Fund** is a production-ready, full-stack decentralized hedge fund system powered by multi-agent reinforcement learning and governed by blockchain DAO.
+The **Decentralized Autonomous Hedge Fund AI DAO** is a production-ready, full-stack decentralized hedge fund system powered by multi-agent reinforcement learning and governed by blockchain DAO.

 **All critical features are 100% complete** and ready for deployment.